logicly-au/pmhc-mds-user-documentation/doc/faqs/system/uploading.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a required field that has not been entered.
 If not supplied, insert the
 default 'Missing' or 'Not recorded' value.
-These values can be found at :ref:`record-formats`.
+These values can be found at `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_.
 If the Column [Name] is blank in a mandatory field you will receive the error above.

 .. _upload_invalid_file_error: